Magnus167/jarPhys/README.md

 4. The files will be processed and the latest version of the database will be distributed with the next release (*~5-6 times a week as of now*).

    If you have trouble converting your files to a ZIP file, simply upload your PDFs to the relevant folders, and they'll be processed later. (*This will take some more time as compared to uploading the ZIP files.*)

+# Reporting and getting help with issues
+You can use either of the following methods to report and get help with an issue.
+In both cases, we will get back to you as soon as possible:
+- Any issues can be reported using the [**Issue/Feedback Form**](https://docs.google.com/forms/d/e/1FAIpQLSevOXeW1HRqBSGvk_3cVTdAd4moyb6PY86kbKT4Yd8snj707A/).
+- If you use Github, the issue can be submitted directly to the [**repository's issues tab**](https://github.com/Magnus167/jarPhys/issues)

 # **Supporting and Contributing to the repository**